Improved Converses and Gap Results for Coded Caching: Main Results

 \begin{theorem} For all $\M\in[0,N)$,

 where

 \end{theorem} \begin{IEEEproof} See Section~\ref{subsec:avg}. \end{IEEEproof}

 Figure~\ref{fig:source_avg} compares this new lower bound on $\RMavg$ with the existing lower bounds in \cite{wanglimgastpar-2016} and the upper bounds in \cite{YuMA:16}.
-The red solid upper bound is for centralized caching, as considered in this paper.
-The green dashed upper bound is for decentralized caching and also from \cite{YuMA:16}.
+The solid red upper bound is for centralized caching, as considered in this paper.
+The dotted green upper bound is for decentralized caching and also from \cite{YuMA:16}.

 As the following theorem and remark show, the multiplicative gap between the lower bound of Theorem~\ref{thm:conv_avg} and $\RMavg$ is at most~2.507.

 \begin{theorem} Irrespective of the number of users $K$, the library size $N$, and the memory size $\M\in[0,N)$: